COVID-19 Q&A for ITA Customers

 What if I’m sick on the day I was scheduled to take my exam?

-If you cannot attend an exam with your training provider, or another rescheduled session, please contact customer service by phone at 778-328-8700 or by email at email@example.com and we can advise you on next steps to reschedule your exam
+If you cannot attend an exam with your training provider or another rescheduled session, please contact customer service at 778-328-8700 or firstname.lastname@example.org.

 I am an approved challenger and I’m worried that my challenge application will expire before I can schedule my exam.